FrietzeLabUVM/cutruntools/INSTALL.md

 ### Atactk

 This is a [python2 package](https://github.com/ParkerLab/atactk) that determines the enzyme cut frequency matrix.
 Originally for Tn5 transposase in ATAC-seq, the logic of the tool also applies to other digestions like CUT&RUN.
-The enzyme cuts around TF binding sites, creating DNA fragments.
-Frequency of enzyme cuts is thus determined by the start and end positions of DNA fragments.
+However since original implementation is designed for ATAC-seq it needs to be patched in one small place in the code to make it suitable for CUT&RUN analysis.
+Otherwise, we estimate that the cut frequency is sometime off by 1 bp in its calculation.

-The original implementation contains an annoyance in computing the end position of a DNA fragment: it is always off by 1 bp.
-We fixed this problem and provide a patch for this problem.
+We provide a patch for this problem.
 Install the patched version of the package by reading [`atactk.install.sh`](atactk.install.sh).
 The patches [`make_cut_matrix.patch`](make_cut_matrix.patch) and [`metrics.py.patch`](metrics.py.patch).
 Then install by:

 ```
 source atactk.install.sh